onevcat/UniWebView-Docs/docs/guide/faq.md

 ## I have some error saying Duplicate class when exporting for Android

 UniWebView requires Kotlin and Android X Browser package as dependencies.
 By default, UniWebView will detect the Gradle file and add them automatically.
-However, if any other package in your project is adding the same libraries in an undetectable way, such as embedding them as a part of the library file, UniWebView will fail to detect them and add duplicated packages.
+However, if any other package in your project is already adding the same libraries in an undetectable way (such as embedding them as a part of the library file, or download the duplicated package into "Plugins/Android" folder), UniWebView will fail to detect them and add duplicated packages.

-You can manually turn off the "Adds Kotlin" or "Adds Android Browser" option in the Preference Panel.
+If you can confirm which package causes the issue, you can manually turn off the "Adds Kotlin" or "Adds Android Browser" option in the Preference Panel.
 For more detail, see the [Installation - Optional Steps](installation.md#importing-package).

 ## The page does not load on Android but shows "net::ERR_CLEARTEXT_NOT_PERMITTED"